How Much Money Do Amazon Sellers Make?

 Now, on to the data!

-How much do Amazon sellers make?
+1. How much do Amazon sellers make?

 Most Amazon sellers make at least $1,000 per month in sales, and some super-sellers make more than $100,000 each month in sales.
-40% of Amazon sellers make $1,000 to $25,000/month, which could mean $12,000 to $300,000 in annual sales.
+45% of Amazon sellers make $1,000 to $25,000/month, which could mean $12,000 to $300,000 in annual sales.

-Though there are a number of different methods for selling on Amazon, the most common is launching a private label product and fulfilling through Amazon’s Fulfillment-by-Amazon (FBA) program.
+Though there are a number of different methods for selling on Amazon, the most common is Amazon’s Fulfillment-by-Amazon (FBA) program.

 Like any other business, selling on Amazon will involve some expenses and fees for the seller.
-Part of what makes Amazon FBA so appealing is that it simplifies this process for sellers.
+Part of makes Amazon FBA so appealing is that it simplifies this process for sellers.

 Simply put, you choose a product, get it to Amazon’s warehouses, set up your Amazon listing, and Amazon takes care of the rest.
 Then you start seeing sales and profits.